isaacs/good-dag/README.md

 not that.

 If your problem is DAG-shaped, this is a DAG-shaped tool.
-It's a good DAG, it's not ay different kind of thing.
-So don't use it for any other kind of thing.
+It's a good DAG, it's not a caravan.

 ## That is the joke.